VBHA Community Involvement

 Botetourt County Annual Fishing Carnival

 The 18th Annual Botetourt Children's Fishing Carnival was held June 3, 2017 at the Buchanan Town Park.
-Once again the VBHA was well represented at this great event and sponsored the Grand Prize for the winning child under six.
+Once again the VBHA was well represented at this great event and sponsored the Grand Prize for the winning child in the six and under category.
+A total of 859 adults and children attended.
+Of the 394 children manning the rods, 177 were six and under.
+It was a fun day for all!

 VBHA participation coordinated by Richard and Janice Sprinkle